-Halogen lamps, lava lamps, lamps with plastic shades, medusa-style lamps, and strobe lights are considered fire hazards.
-Storage or use of these or similar devices are not permitted.
+Halogen lamps, lava lamps, lamps with plastic shades, and strobe lights are considered fire hazards and not permitted.

 - L2.1 String lights must not be plugged into each other.
 They must be directly plugged into an outlet. - L2.2 LED strip lights are permitted but cannot be adhered directly to the wall.
 They must be adhered using 3M command strips, sticky putty, and/or blue painter's tape.